By David Joel Miller.

 You can distract yourself from being where you are.

 Lots of people stay in bad relationships and suffer.
-They think that the suffering they will go through by staying is less that what they and the kids would go through if they end this relationship.
+They think that the suffering they will go through by staying is less than what they and the kids would go through if they end this relationship.

 Plenty of people go through these young-children-years by trying to stay busy and distract themselves from a relationship that is not meeting their needs.